riceissa/issarice.com/wiki/advice-for-young-people.md

 # Thinking about careers

+Just some links for now:

 - [80,000 Hours](https://80000hours.org/)
 - [Cognito Mentoring](http://cognitomentoring.org/)
-- [Advice for Students on Earning to Give][earning to give] gives a good overview of concrete steps to take in high school and college, with an EA-bent (specifically from the view that earning to give is advisable).
+- "[Advice for Students on Earning to Give][earning to give]" gives a good overview of concrete steps to take in high school and college, with an EA-bent (specifically from the view that earning to give is advisable).
-- See also [Conference Call on Altruistic Career Choice][holden career] with Holden Karnofsky of GiveWell.
+- See also "[Conference Call on Altruistic Career Choice][holden career]" with Holden Karnofsky of GiveWell.

 [earning to give]: http://reducing-suffering.org/advice-students-earning-give/